 Many people in Georgia live with these quiet struggles.
 They feel like they have to be strong all the time.
-But here’s the truth: even strong people need help sometimes.
+But here’s the truth: Even strong people need help sometimes.

 What Is High-Functioning Depression?